rlugojr/linkurious-enterprise-manual/en/getting-started/configure.md

 com.graphaware.module.ES.keyProperty=ID()
 ```

-Don't forget to change the properties *com.graphaware.module.ES.uri* and *com.graphaware.module.ES.port* to point towards you ElasticSearch istance.
+Do not forget to change the properties *com.graphaware.module.ES.uri* and *com.graphaware.module.ES.port* to point towards you ElasticSearch istance.

 After the configuration is changed, Neo4j has to be restarted.